seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 ![k_diabetes](https://user-images.githubusercontent.com/88620679/128856802-147fc666-cfeb-4921-8165-b848c6792d3d.png)

 The best tradeoff between model size and accuracy is in this case for kmax=3 or even smaller if simpler solutions are preferable.
 The stability remains relatively constant around 0.75 for all values tried.
+The following graph shows the same setting on the ionosphere data:

 ![k_ionosphere](https://user-images.githubusercontent.com/88620679/128862778-cc9c9bd2-0adc-4001-94bf-2b4579f3990d.png)

- A similar picture goes for the Ionosphere dataset.
-As long as kmax is not chosen too small, the model is relatively robust towards the choice of kmax.
+The general trend is very similar: As long as kmax is not chosen too small, the accuracy is relatively robust towards the choice of kmax.
 Stability is also relatively constant around 0.61.

- Generally, smaller values of kmax lead to smaller model sizes, due to the increased compression.
+However smaller values of kmax lead to smaller model sizes, due to the increased compression.

  Interesting further work goes towards multi-objective optimization and chosing values of kmax that are optimal for accuracy, model size and stability jointly.